EpokTarren/mashu/index.md

 mashujs / [Exports](/modules/)

 # MashuJS
-MashuJS is a command handler for [discord.js](/https://discord.js.org/#/) written in typescript for [astolto](/https://github.com/EpokTarren/astolto).
+MashuJS is a command handler for [discord.js](https://discord.js.org/#/) written in TypeScript for [astolto](https://github.com/EpokTarren/astolto).

 # Getting started
-The client provided is an extension of discord.js [client](/https://discord.js.org/#/docs/main/stable/class/Client) that has a handler attached.
+The client provided is an extension of discord.js [client](https://discord.js.org/#/docs/main/stable/class/Client) that has a handler attached.
+You can also view the [documentation page](https://mashu.tarren.moe/) for more extensive docs.

 ```sh
 npm install mashujs discord.js